Policies and Procedures

 Course Scheduling

-Each department is responsible for appointing a coordinator to interct with the Academic Scheduling Office.
-The academic coordinator is responsible for requesting classrooms, changes to course offerings and special permission numbers.
-Faculty should work directly with the academic coordinator.
-Assigned classooms may not be changed without a request being submitted and approved by Academic Scheduling.
+Each department is responsible for appointing a coordinator to interact with the Academic Scheduling Office.
+The coordinator is responsible for requesting classrooms, changes to course offerings and special permission numbers.
+Faculty should work directly with the coordinator.
+Assigned classrooms may not be changed without a request being submitted to and approved by Academic Scheduling.

-Academic Scheduling will review course enrollment the second week of the fall and spring semesters.
-Acadmic departments will be notified of low enrollment.
-Courses may be reassgined to a more appropriate classroom.
-Courses with zero enrollment will be canceled and the classroom will be returned to the general pool.
+Academic Scheduling will review course enrollment for the fall and spring semesters.
+Academic departments will be notified of low enrollment to room ratio so courses may be reassigned to a more appropriate classroom.
+Academic departments will be notified of courses with zero enrollment so they may be canceled and the classroom will be returned to the general pool.